Contact our corporate or local offices directly.

-Workspace panels are essential elements of the Altium Designer environment.
-Whether specific to a particular document editor, or used on a more global, system-wide level, they present information and controls that aid productivity and allow you to design more efficiently.
+Design space panels are essential elements of the Altium Designer environment.
+Whether specific to a particular document editor or used on a more global, system-wide level, they present information and controls that aid productivity and allow you to design more efficiently.

 When the software is first started, a number of panels will already be open.
 Some panels, including the Projects panel and Navigator panel, will appear grouped and docked to the left side of the application window.
 Others, including the Components panel, will be in pop-out mode and appear as buttons on the right-hand border of the application window.